Art, Gardens and Us

 What do Art and Gardens have in common?

 Both are wonderful to look at and spend time with.
 Both take work and a dedicated process.
 Both produce individual results depending on the artist or gardener.
-Both have lull or fallow times, times for replenishing their sources and seeds.
+Both burst full with new creations and also have fallow times, times for replenishing their sources and seeds.

 Where do We come in?